 When we talk about a Virtual Machine (VM), we are referring to a fully independent execution environment that is created by software.
 A VM provides an isolated space where a guest operating system (Guest OS), along with all its applications, can run.
 This guest OS can be anything, from Windows and Linux to even older versions of operating systems.

-The key word here is “virtual.”
+Just like a regular computer, a virtual machine needs memory, CPU, storage, and virtualized network adapters.
+The key word here is "virtual."
 These resources are not physical; they are simulated by a software layer known as the hypervisor.
 This simulation is so convincing that the guest OS believes it is running on its own dedicated hardware.
-As a result, the VM operates completely independently from the host operating system.

 A Fundamental Distinction: VM vs. Physical Machine